 - Cage equipment

 Whatever’s in the tank, take it out, and make sure there aren’t any mites.
-Check seams and cracks with special care.
+Check seams and cracks particularly carefully.

-Once their tank is entirely empty, spray it from top to bottom.
-Remember that snake mites don’t lay their eggs on the snake itself, but in the snake’s environment.
+Once the tank is empty, spray it from top to bottom.
+Remember that snake mites don’t lay their eggs on the snake, but in the snake’s environment.

-It’s therefore vital that you clean every square inch of their tank.
-If the tank is a cheap one, or it’s too small for your snake, you may as well buy a nice new one.
+It’s vital that you clean every square inch of its tank.
+If the tank is a cheap one, or it’s too small for your snake, you may as well get a new one.

-After you’ve cleaned the tank, replace everything, and put your snake back in.
+After you’ve cleaned the tank, replace everything, and put your snake back inside.
 Don’t put the water bowl in the enclosure for a few days, though.

-If you do, your snake might wash off the spray that you put on them.
-This would defeat the purpose of putting it on and might mean that your snake mites keep coming back.
+If you do, your snake might wash off the spray.
+This would defeat the purpose, and it might mean that your snake mites keep coming back.

 Snake Mites Keep Coming Back

-Snake mites are notoriously hard to get rid of.
-This is partly because they’re parthenogenetic.
-This incredibly long word means that they can reproduce asexually (without sex).
+Snake mites are hard to get rid of because they’re parthenogenetic.
+This means that they can reproduce asexually (without sex).
 A single female snake mite on her own can produce and lay eggs, without needing to mate.

 How to Prevent Snake Mites

 - Regularly clean your snake’s tank from top to bottom.
-This isn’t just for mites; it’s for their long-term health and happiness.
+This isn’t just for mites; it’s for your snake’s long-term health and happiness.

-- Wash your hands any time that you handle a snake, for your health and theirs.
+- Wash your hands any time that you handle a snake.

-- Don’t house snakes together, both because of parasites, and because of their general health.
+- Don’t house snakes together, both because of parasites and their general health.

 - Don’t introduce your snake to other snakes.
 Remember, they’re not social animals, so they don’t need company.
-If you are going to mate your snake, make sure that their mate is entirely healthy and clean beforehand.
+If you are going to mate your snake, make sure that their mate is entirely healthy and clean.

-Treat your snake like you would any other pet, and you should be able to stop any mites in their tracks.
+Treat your snake as you would any other type of pet, and you should be able to stop any snake mite infestation from becoming severe.